Jeevesh-Nandan-Tripathi/Paytm-Webpage/README.md

 # Paytm-Webpage
-This responsive clone webpage is designed by HTMl, CSS, Tailwind
+This responsive clone webpage is designed by HTML, CSS, Tailwind

 Video Link